 PhD projects within the Research Group focus on different aspects of terrorist organisations’ learning and cover different levels of the framework-dimensions accordingly.
 Find below short descriptions as well as illustrations delineating the scope of the various projects.

 Recruitment of Foreign Fighters to Violent Islamist Groups/Organisations

-This research project examines recruitment of foreign fighters to violent Islamist groups/organisations carried out in different contexts (environments).
-The main research focus is 1) on the methods of recruitment and 2) on the motivations of individuals to join these entities.
+Recruitment of 'foreign fighters' has been crucial to the survival and development of violent Islamist groups/organisations in a dynamic environment.
+This can be seen from the exponential upsurge in recruitment with the rapid development of various Islamist militant entities in Syria and Iraq since 2013.
+This research project examines recruitment of 'foreign fighters'.
+The main research focus is, first, on the methods of recruitment and, second, on the motivations of individuals to join violent Islamist organisations.
 Theoretically, this touches upon the meso (group/organisational) and micro (individual) levels of analysis.
-Specifically, this study addresses how violent Islamist entities recruit individuals from different environments and why individuals enter these groups/organisations (motivating factors).
-The project aims to explore the cases of foreign fighters’ recruitment from Central Asia and Western Europe.
-These two regions show that the flow of foreign fighters to violent Islamist groups/organisations has become a problem for different countries regardless of their social, economic, and political levels of development.
+Specifically, this study addresses how violent Islamist entities recruit individuals and why individuals enter these groups/organisations (motivating factors).
+The project aims to explore the cases of 'foreign fighters'' recruitment from Central Asia within the wider context of recruitment.

 Lost in Fighting?
 Dynamics of Interaction between Armed Opposition Groups in Syria (2012 – 2017)